-Inchaction Eindings: Inspection Findings: Training in the management of PEG tubes and the administration of buccal midazolam had been completed by relevant staff.
-Records were available for inspection.
-Compliant Criterion Assessed: 30.6 Medication errors and incidents are reported, in accordance with procedures, to the appropriate authorities.
-COMPLIANCE LEVEL Inspection Findings: Four medication incidents have been reported to RQIA since April 2014.
-They had been managed appropriately.
+Criterion Assessed: 30.6 Medication errors and incidents are reported, in accordance with procedures, to the appropriate authorities.
+COMPLIANCE LEVEL Inspection Findings: The home has a procedure to report medicine incidents.
+No medication incidents have been reported to RQIA since April 2014.
 Compliant Criterion Assessed: 30.7 Pharmaceutical waste is disposed of in accordance with legislative requirements and DHSSPS guidelines.
-COMPLIANCE LEVEL Inspection Findings: Out of date and discontinued medicines are returned to the community pharmacy.
+Inspection Findings: COMPLIANCE LEVEL Out of date and discontinued medicines are returned to the community pharmacy.
 Compliant Criterion Assessed: 30.8 Practices for the management of medicines are systematically audited to ensure they are consistent with the home's policy and procedures, and action is taken when necessary.
 COMPLIANCE LEVEL Inspection Findings: Recorded evidence of the medicines management audit activity is maintained.
-Medicines that are not contained within the blister pack system are audited regularly.
-Compliant
+The registered manager completes an audit monthly and this is supplemented by a quarterly audit completed by the community pharmacy.
+Compliant The date and time of opening had been recorded on medicine containers which facilitates the audit process.